fspinillo/cookbook/recipes/Smoked Mac and Cheese.md

 I prefer to smoke this over a mix of apple and cherry wood as I've found that tastes the best, but you can obviously substitude that for whatever wood you prefer.

-Smoke it at 225°F for one hour, or until it looks like it looks in the picture &mdash; nice a brown.
+Smoke it at 225°F for one hour, or until it looks like it looks in the picture &mdash; nice and brown.

 ### Oven
 If you don't have a smoker, you can cook this in an oven just fine, it just won't have that meaty and smokey taste that really makes the dish.
 Simply cook it at 350°F for about an hour, or until it's nice and brown on top.